cloudfoundry/cf-mysql-release/docs/configuration.md

       password: pw2
 ```

+Note 1: If a seeded database is renamed in the manifest, a new database will be created with the new name on the next deploy.
+The old one will not be deleted.
+If a username for a database is changed, a new user with the new username is created on the next deploy.
+We do not support changing the password for a user via the manifest, you will need to update it manually using SQL statements.

-Note: If all you need is a database deployment, it is possible to deploy this
+Note 2: If all you need is a database deployment, it is possible to deploy this
 release with zero broker instances and completely remove any dependencies on Cloud Foundry.
 See the [proxy](jobs/proxy/spec) and [acceptance-tests](jobs/acceptance-tests/spec) spec files for standalone configuration options.